inverno-io/inverno-mods/inverno-http-client/README.md

 In case the server does not support or accept the upgrade a `WebSocketClientHandshakeException` is raised in the `WebSocketExchange` publisher otherwise a `WebSocketExchange` is emitted exposing inbound and outbound frames or messages.

-> Note that a WebSocket connection is dedicated and lives outside of the connection pool managed by the endpoint and as such doesn't count in pool's capacity.
+> Note that a WebSocket connection is dedicated and lives outside the connection pool managed by the endpoint and as such doesn't count in pool's capacity.
 It is closed as soon as the WebSocket is closed either by the client or the server.

 As for a regular HTTP request, headers and cookies can be specified as follows: